Revelationjay/Cinema-Board/README.md

 # Movie_hub
-Get information about any Movie.
+Get Details about any movie.
+including:
+*Year of release
+*full title
+*plot
+*ratings